-Students transferring credit from a regionally accredited university should submit official transcripts from each university attended to the Office of Admissions.
+Students transferring credit from a regionally accredited university should submit official transcripts from each university attended to the Office of Academic Services.
 Evaluation of transfer credit will be made by the Registrar only after all official documents have been received.
-(An official transcript must be sent directly from the U.S. institution and received in a sealed envelope.)
+(An official transcript must be sent directly from the U.S. institution.)

 All credit hours accepted in transfer must be from regionally accredited colleges and universities, except in rare cases.
-Students may contact the dean of academic services for a list of non-accredited institutions from which credit is accepted.
+Students may contact the Dean of Academic Services for a list of non-accredited institutions from which credit is accepted.
 In order to count toward graduation, all credits must be earned at the 10000 level or above.
 Remedial courses will not be accepted by the university.
 Credits accepted from another institution that correspond to 30000 level or higher courses at Lindenwood University will be recognized as part of the 42-hour upper division requirement.
 Transfer credits numbered 30000 or higher from a four-year regionally accredited Institution will also count toward the 42 hours of 30000-level credit required for graduation and will be counted in the total number of credit hours earned.
 If courses contain similar or like content and credit and a passing grade has been earned, they will transfer as equivalents of Lindenwood's courses and credits.